About Quiet Assembly

 I’m Sarah Wingrove, founder of Quiet Assembly.

-My work draws from over a decade of advising organizations at the intersection of strategy, customer experience, and growth — shaped by experience design, narrative work, and senior advisory roles across both corporate and entrepreneurial environments.
+My work draws from over a decade of advising organizations at the intersection of strategy, customer experience, and growth—shaped by experience design, narrative development, and senior advisory roles across both corporate and entrepreneurial environments.

-I help organizations navigating complexity translate intention into experiences that feel human, thoughtful, and true.
+I work with organizations navigating complexity, helping them translate intention into experiences that feel human, considered, and true.

 I bring structure without rigidity, strategy without abstraction, and a deep respect for the realities of building something real.

-Quiet Assembly reflects how I believe meaningful work should be done: with care, integrity, and attention to what actually matters.
+Quiet Assembly reflects how I believe meaningful work should be done: with care, clarity, and attention to what actually matters.